 - When you're done verifying, click "Ok".

-For additional details, and to do this for a Mac, please review this link.
+For additional details, and if for some reason you need to manually do this for a Mac, please review this link.